DataDog/documentation/content/en/security_platform/cloud_workload_security/guide/tuning-rules.md

 For example certain programs when rebooting or executing, use temporary files (`/tmp`).
 Building suppressions based on these values isn't effective in the event a similar activity is detected.

-Suppose you want to completely suppress noise of a specific container activity.
-You decide to choose a command line based on the initialization of the container in question.
+Suppose you want to completely suppress noise of all signals from a particular activity on a container.
+You choose the full command within the process tree that initiates the process to spin up the container.
 While executing, the process accesses files which exist for as long as the container exists.
 If the behavior you intend to target is instead tied to your workload logic, the suppression definition based on ephemeral process instances becomes ineffective for tuning out similar activities on other containers.

 ### File activity